jhund/filterrific/pages/action_view_api.md

 * Reset the filter settings.

 Filterrific works best with AJAX updates.
 The library comes with form observers for jQuery and an AJAX spinner.
+See below for a code example without AJAX.

 ### View example 1
 <p class="unconstrained">